 The Originals

 Because we didn’t start our stories feature until 5 years into business, we’d like to take time to honor some of the first households to entrust us with the privilege of their care.
+Written by C9C co-owner, Nicole Bowdish, telling the stories of first meeting these families.

 Bindi’s Story